joao-pedro-cac/python-programming-ufu/README.md

 # Python Programming

-This repository contains 10 Python programs created in my freshman year at the _Universidade Federal de Uberlândia_ (Federal University of Uberlândia).
+This repository contains 10 Python programs created in my freshman year at _Universidade Federal de Uberlândia_ (Federal University of Uberlândia).
 Each one solves 1 out of 10 problems given to us students.

 PS.: The algorithms were mainly written in Portuguese.